Intellimenta/DataBot/docs/admin_guide/getting_started.md

 ## Docker Mode

-### Preparations
-Create a PostgreSQL database to be used as the internal database for the app.
-There is no need to add any tables; DataBot will create those on startup.
-Note down the following info: `host name`, `database name`, `port`, `username` and `password`.

 ### Deployment (Test)
 Below we provide instructions for deploying Sealed Intelligence on a VM with public IP over HTTP for testing.
 For production deployment, see [here](./production_deployment.md).